Best Mattress 2026

 At Sleepopolis, we test each mattress’s firmness and rate it on a 1 to 10 scale, with 1 being the softest and 10 being the firmest.
 The most common mattress firmness is 6.5, the mattress industry standard for a medium-firm mattress.

-We generally recommend medium-firm mattresses for sleepers with hip pain.
-Anywhere between a 6 and 7.5 on our firmness scale should help you find a comfortable mattress that still lifts and supports your hips and spine.
+We generally recommend medium-firm mattresses for sleepers with hip pain, or a 6.5 out of 10.
 A medium-firm mattress will help you stay comfortable and contoured but can prevent sinkage that may not be good for your hip pain.

 “An overly soft mattress may lead to poor spinal alignment and lack of support, contributing to a dip and discomfort in your hips,” says Dr. Raj Dasgupta.
 “However, a mattress that is not soft enough won’t hug and support your hips as needed to relieve pressure.
 I recommend a medium-firm mattress as it maintains proper spine curvature, distributes weight evenly, and reduces pressure points in your hips.”